 - Step 4: Upload Files To Your Server Using FTP

 How To Install WordPress Manually On Your Domain

-In this tutorial, you will learn how to perform the “famous” WordPress five-minute installation and install WordPress manually on your domain using FTP (File Transfer Protocol) …
+In this tutorial, you will learn how to perform the “famous” 5-minute WordPress installation process and install WordPress manually on your domain using FTP (File Transfer Protocol) …

 (The famous WordPress 5-minute install.
 Source: WordPress Codex: Installing WordPress)